-In advancing ocean data integration, several key strategies can push our understanding of marine ecosystems and facilitate more informed decision-making.
-Shared data repositories and standardized data formats can streamline the integration process, ensuring compatibility and accessibility, and more generically data-FAIR (Wilkinson et al. 2016).
-Harnessing the power of emerging technologies, such as artificial intelligence and machine learning, offers opportunities to analyse vast datasets swiftly and extract meaningful insights.
+In advancing ocean data integration, several key strategies can propel our understanding of marine ecosystems and facilitate 135 more informed decision-making.
+Shared data repositories and standardized data formats can streamline the integration process, ensuring compatibility and accessibility.
+Harnessing the power of emerging technologies, such as artificial intelligence and machine learning, offers opportunities to analyze vast datasets swiftly and extract meaningful insights.
 Implementing autonomous sensors and advanced monitoring systems enhances real-time data collection, providing a more comprehensive and dynamic picture of oceanic conditions.
-To follow the evolution of ocean general metocean models in terms of spatial resolution, which, in the future, will reach the kilometric scale at the global level, there is a clear need for more sensors deployed at the global, regional, and local scale.
-In this framework, the inclusion of cost-effective and citizen-based data collection is also a key forward-looking and long-term initiatives, such EMODnet, may have a crucial role in setting up the data flow capacities for emerging networks not organized under GOOS networks.
+To follow the evolution of ocean general metocean models in terms of spatial

+- 140 resolution, which, in the future, will reach the kilometric scale at the global level, there is a clear need for more sensors deployed at the global, regional, and local scale.
+In this framework, the inclusion of cost-effective and citizen-based data collection is also a key forward-looking element.
 Timeliness is also an important parameter to be improved to ensure that data are available at each model run, particularly crucial for coastal applications where ocean dynamics evolve rapidly.
-Nevertheless, data usability/consumability strongly depends on the data policy license, and there is an increasing push for adopting the Common Creative framework and, in particular, the CC-BY license, where the only limitation is that credit must be given to the creator.
-Integrating these strategies collectively will not only advance ocean data integration but also contribute to the ongoing evolution of ocean general metocean models, including digital twins of the oceans, and foster a more comprehensive and accessible understanding of the marine environment.
+Nevertheless, data usability/consumability strongly depends on the data policy license, and there is an increasing push for - 145 adopting the Common Creative framework and, in particular, the CC-BY license, where the only limitation is that credit must be given to the creator.
+Integrating these strategies collectively will not only advance ocean data integration but also contribute to the ongoing evolution of ocean general metocean models and foster a more comprehensive and accessible understanding of the marine environment.